jlisic/SamplingBigData/README.md

 Maintainer: Jonathan Lisic <jlisic@gmail.com>

 Description:
-Description: Select sampling methods for probability samples using large data sets.
+Select sampling methods for probability samples using large data sets.
 This includes spatially balanced sampling in multi-dimensional spaces with any prescribed inclusion probabilities.
 All implementations are written in C with efficient data structures such as k-d trees that easily scale to several million rows on a modern desktop computer.

 License: GPL (>=2)